Capalaba

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Capalaba has 117 active public transport stops, all of which are bus stops.
-These stops are served by 21 different routes that together facilitate 1,141 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located 229 meters from the nearest stop.
+These are served by 21 different routes that together facilitate 1,141 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 229 meters from the nearest stop.
+As a predominantly residential region, most commuters travel outward, with cars being the primary mode of transportation at 91%.
+On average, there are 1.6 vehicles per dwelling, which is higher than the regional norm.
+According to the 2021 Census, 14.8% of residents work from home, a figure that may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport